Nickname: Alpha Chi

 Values: Power through Understanding

-Academics and community service are very important to Beta.
-We try to achieve academic success and give back to our community as much as possible.
+Academics and community service are held very near and dear to Beta’s hearts.
+We try to achieve academic success and give back to our community as much as possible, especially through our philanthropy with the Yucaipa Animal Placement Society (YAPS).
 We also enjoy having fun at our annual all-school party, Afterglow.
 Beta women try their best to uphold our values of reliability, graciousness, and beauty of character at all times.
-We pride ourselves on being a diverse group on campus and find that our differences as well as similarities anchor us in sisterhood, not only for our time here at the U of R, but for the rest of our lives.
+We pride ourselves on being a diverse and involved group on campus and find that our differences, as well as similarities, anchor us in sisterhood, not only for our time here at the U of R, but for the rest of our lives.

 Delta includes diverse and unique women who strive for excellence as individuals and sisters.
 Delta Kappa Psi values a rich history of sisterhood and tradition dating back 105 years.
 We enjoy campus involvement, academics, community service and of course friendship.
 The women in Delta Kappa Psi pride ourselves on our values and upholding traditions, as well as our campus involvement.
 You will always see Deltas supporting each other and bringing the school spirit.
 Delta women are responsible for bringing Body Image Awareness Week to campus.